jh1236/handball-server/docs/Team Endpoints.md

 - tournament: str (Optional)
     - The searchable name of the tournament to get stats from
 - formatData: bool (Optional)
     - True if the server should format the data before it is sent.
+- returnTournament: bool (Optional)
+    - If the tournament is to be returned in the response

 #### Return Structure